Japanese serow: Reproduction

 Capricornis crispus is socially monogamous.
 (Note: Although the Japanese serow is generally monogamous, a 1996 study showed that 20% of males to be polygynous with two females.)
 Females reach sexual maturity at 30 months.
 First breeding takes place at age 2.5–3 years; breeding occurs once a year, between September and January.
 In a courtship ritual resembling that of goats or gazelles, the male Japanese serow licks the female's mouth, strikes her on the hindlegs with his forelegs, and rubs her genitalia with his horns.
 Both sexes display Flehmen responses.

 Birth takes place between June and August after a gestation period of about 210–220 days.
 It takes about half an hour, and the female walks about during the birth.
-The single fawn is 1 ft tall and reaches adult height in a year.
+The single fawn is 30 cm tall and reaches adult height in a year.
 The fawn stays with its mother for 1–2 years.
 It then moves gradually from its mother's range until it establishes its own.
 Young that do not disperse on their own may be chased away by the mother.